Chaste/Chaste.github.io/site/content/docs/user-tutorials/WritingPdeSolversTwo.md

     void SetupLinearSystem(Vec currentSolution, bool computeMatrix)
     {
 ```

 This is how to use assemblers to set up matrices.
 We declare a mass matrix assembler,
 pass it the LHS matrix of the linear system, and tell it to assemble.
 We also declare
 one of our purpose-built `RhsMatrixAssemblers`, pass it the matrix `mRhsMatrix`, and
 tell it to assemble.

-'''Important note''': if any of the assemblers will require the current solution (ie solution
+ **Important note**: if any of the assemblers will require the current solution (ie solution
  at the current timestep), this needs to be passed to the assembler, as in the commented
  line below.

 ```cpp
         if (computeMatrix)